DeannaGelbart/search-by-color/README.md

 Customize the UI text by editing module/Application/view/application/index/index.phtml.

-Rename config/autoload/local.php.dist to config/autoload/local.php.
-Place your TinEye API username and password there.

 The art images must be placed under public/img/art/

 Thumbnails must be placed under public/img/art/thumbs, with the same filenames as the full size images.
 The thumbnails can be created using ImageMagick: